Health Monitoring & Watchdog

 Notification Channels

 Section titled “Notification Channels”The watchdog delivers alerts through three independent channels.
 All channels fire in parallel when a notification is triggered.
+Redundancy is the point — if one channel is down, the others still reach you.

 macOS Notifications